Birdwatching: Birding, birdwatching, and twitching

 Twitching is highly developed in the United Kingdom, the Netherlands, Denmark, Ireland, Finland and Sweden.
 The size of these countries makes it possible to travel throughout them quickly and with relative ease.
 The most popular twitches in the UK have drawn large crowds; for example, approximately 2,500 people travelled to Kent, to view a golden-winged warbler (Vermivora chrysoptera), which is native to North America.
 Twitchers have developed their own vocabulary.
-For example, a twitcher who fails to see a rare bird has dipped out; if other twitchers do see the bird, he may feel gripped off.
+For example, a twitcher who fails to see a rare bird has dipped out; if other twitchers do see the bird, they may feel gripped off.
 Suppression is the act of concealing news of a rare bird from other twitchers.

 Many birders maintain a life list, that is, a list of all of the species they have seen in their life, usually with details about the sighting such as date and location.
 The American Birding Association has specific rules about how a bird species may be documented and recorded in such a list if it is submitted to the ABA; however, the criteria for the personal recording of these lists are very subjective.
 Some birders "count" species they have identified audibly, while others only record species that they have identified visually.
 Some also maintain a country list, state list, county list, yard list, year list, or any combination of these.